- Help center home

 - How to get help and support

 The entry editor is where you add content for your entry.
 It may look slightly different depending on the content type you are working with, but it will look similar to the screenshot below.

 At the top of the entry editor is the title, where you can see the name of the entry you are working on, as well as the number of other entries that reference it.
-(For more on this topic, see References).
+For more information, see References.

 The sidebar on the right contains options for setting the status of your content, assigning tasks to other team members, previewing your entry before publishing, linking to other entries, and adding translations.

 Depending on the content type you’re working with, the entry editor might also have the text editor, where you can format the text you add to a field.

 The Presence Indicator allows to view users who are actively working on an entry in real time.
 This feature provides visibility into different statuses to avoid the risk of interference in the content development process and communication between team members.